Prince Louis, Count of Trani

-Prince Louis Maria of Bourbon-Two Sicilies, Count of Trani (1 August 1838, Naples – 8 June 1886, Paris) was the eldest son of Ferdinand II of the Two Sicilies and his second wife Archduchess Maria Theresa of Austria.
+Prince Louis Maria of Bourbon-Two Sicilies, Count of Trani (1 August 1838 – 8 June 1886) was a member of the royal family of the Kingdom of the Two Sicilies.

+The eldest son of King Ferdinand II of the Two Sicilies and his second wife Archduchess Maria Theresa of Austria, he was heir presumptive to his elder half-brother King Francis II of the Two Sicilies from 1859 to 1861.

 Heir to the throne

-Louis was a younger half-brother of Francis II of the Two Sicilies.
-He was second-in-line to the throne of the Two Sicilies since the time of his birth.
+Prince Louis was born on 1 August 1838 in Naples as the second son of Ferdinand II, King of the Two Sicilies, and his second wife Maria Theresa of Austria, a daughter of Archduke Charles of Austria, Duke of Teschen.
+Louis was a younger half-brother of Prince Francis of the Two Sicilies, and was second-in-line to the throne of the Kingdom of the Two Sicilies since the time of his birth.

-Their father died on 22 May 1859.
-Francis became King but had no children yet from his wife Maria Sophie of Bavaria.
-Louis became his heir presumptive.
+Their father died on 22 May 1859, and Luigi's older brother ascended the throne of the Two Sicilies as King Francis II.
+As Francis still had no children from his wife Maria Sophie of Bavaria, Prince Louis became his heir presumptive.
 However the Two Sicilies were conquered by the Expedition of the Thousand under Giuseppe Garibaldi in 1861.
 Garibaldi served the Kingdom of Sardinia which was in the process of Italian unification.

 Louis was still the heir of Francis as head of a deposed royal house.
 He retained this position for the rest of his life but predeceased Francis.
 Francis was eventually succeeded by their younger brother Prince Alfonso, Count of Caserta.